 Most warm and welcoming spaces have one thing in common, good lighting.
 A well-lit room can make any space feel open and inviting, and so can the color palette you choose.
 Deciding on a lighter shade of paint will leave the space feeling airy and provides a blank canvas to which you can add your own personal touch.
 A glossier finish will help to reflect more light.
-Darker colors, or a matte finish, tend to absorb light, which in turn can make an already small space feel, you guessed it, even smaller.
+Darker colors, or a matte finish, tend to absorb light, which can make an already small space feel even smaller.
 The combination of a lighter color and proper lighting will be key.
 However, your small space doesn’t have to be all white, you can totally have fun with a few color accents.

 Note how the colorful pillows and window treatments make this bright room pop!

-Note how the built-in storage unit doubles as a desk.
 The world of furniture design has developed many multi-purpose pieces that will maximize use of space.

-See-through furniture can be such a fun way to design a smaller space because the transparency of the pieces will make even the tiniest room feel palatial.
+When writing about design tips for small spaces, we felt it made sense to recommend see-through furniture.
+This can be such a fun way to design a smaller space because the transparency of the pieces will make even the tiniest room feel palatial.
 Think of classic pieces such as the Louis Ghost chair by Phillipe Starck, or perhaps a more affordable replica.
 In the room above note the use of a glass coffee table.
 Its simple elegance makes this room feel chic, and yet there’s still space for storage.
 The light from the window is completely unobstructed and that’s why we love the look!
 It’s also valuable to mention how the poufs, pictured just below the glass table, serve as great storage instruments as well and can be such a fun way to decorate your home.

 Another cool idea to consider is dual-purpose furniture, like this grey sofa-bed.
 They come in all shapes and sizes and not only are you saving money, but space too.
 Sofa-beds are super comfortable, and you’ll no longer have to worry about storing a guest bed for when the in-laws come pay an unexpected visit or one of your girlfriends needs a place to crash.